 Create Follow-Up Message

 Click the Create Follow-Up Message button in the top right of this Results screen and select whether you want to send an email to everyone who completed this action or everyone who completed this action and has not yet received a follow-up message.
+Only the registrant will receive this email, not all participants.
 See the Email help page for additional help on sending emails.

 Registrants, Submissions, and Attendees

 At the bottom of the Results tab, you can find two tabs.
-One tab shows the number of unique registrations, or submissions.
+One tab shows the number of unique registrations or submissions.
 The second tab shows the number of unique attendees for this event.
-Download each of these lists as a CSV file, which include more information about these submissions or attendees than displays in the tab.
+Download each of these lists as a CSV file, which includes more information about these submissions or attendees than displays in the tab.

 Manually Add Event Attendees